 - Belly (abdominal hysterectomy)

-During the procedure, you surgeon might also remove your fallopian tubes and ovaries, as well as the lymph nodes in your pelvis to see if the cancer has spread.
+During the procedure, your surgeon might also remove your fallopian tubes and ovaries, as well as the lymph nodes in your pelvis to see if the cancer has spread.

 You’ll have to stay in the hospital for 1 to 5 days after a hysterectomy.
 Recovery time is faster for laparoscopic surgery than abdominal surgery.

 You won’t be able to bear children after a hysterectomy.
-If you still want children, talk to your doctor about options such as freezing your eggs or embryos.
+If you still want children and opt to have this procedure, talk to your doctor about options such as freezing your eggs or embryos.

 Modified radical hysterectomy.
-This surgery is usually for early stage cervical cancer that haven't spread outside the cervix.
-During a radical hysterectomy, your doctor removes the uterus and cervix, along with tissue next to the uterus, and the top part of the vagina next to the cervix.
+This surgery is usually for early stage cervical cancer that has not spread outside the cervix.
+During a radical hysterectomy, your doctor removes the uterus and cervix, along with ligaments that hold the uterus in place, and the top part of the vagina next to the cervix.
+Pelvic lymph nodes may also be removed.

 The surgery is usually done with one large cut in the abdomen, or is laparoscopic-assisted through the vagina.

 Your hospital stay after a radical hysterectomy is usually between 5 and 7 days.
-You could have trouble going to the bathroom after surgery, and you might need a tube called a catheter to urinate.
-This problem will go away in time.
+You could have trouble going to the bathroom after surgery, and you might need a temporary tube called a catheter to urinate.

 Pelvic exenteration.
 This surgery is used when cervical cancer comes back and spreads outside the cervix.
 Your surgeon will remove your cervix, uterus, and nearby lymph nodes.
 Other organs, like the bladder, vagina, rectum, and part of the colon might also be removed, depending on where your cancer has spread.
 If you have your bladder or rectum removed, the surgeon will create new pathways to remove urine and waste from your body.